 One note: there is a Venu 3 that’s just come out and adds a newer heart rate sensor and nap detection, but we’re still testing the device.
 That said, for simpler Garmins, opting for last year’s models is still a good choice if all you want is the fitness-tracking basics.
 Plus, newer software updates often make their way to older watches.

 Best for serious outdoor athletes

-Depending on the model you get, you might also get a built-in LED flashlight and solar charging.
-Garmin wearables are also known for providing extensive, in-depth metrics, and the Fenix is no exception.
+Garmin wearables are also known for providing extensive, in-depth metrics, and the Fenix 7 Pro lineup is no exception.
 You get excellent recovery metrics, as well as helpful training guides and coaching programs.
 The best part is Garmin doesn’t charge extra for those features.
-That’s good news since the Fenix 7 series starts at $699.99.
+That’s good news, as these are expensive watches.

-We appreciate how quickly the Fenix 7 watches are able to pick up a GPS signal.
+I appreciate how quickly these Fenix 7 watches are able to pick up a GPS signal.
 That’s a must if you’re training in the dead of winter.
 These watches can also take a beating.
 All models are built to military-grade standards and feature up to 10 ATM of water resistance.
 That means they’re more than capable of a dunk in the ocean.
-Another plus is that the Fenix 7 series comes in some attractive colorways, making this watch less of an eyesore than some other rugged fitness watches.
-That helps people who may want a watch that can double as a daily driver.

 Best non-wrist tracker

 Sizes: 8 proprietary sizes, 6-13, sizing kit needed / Weight: 4–6g (depends on size) / Battery life: Up to 7 days / Display type: None / GPS: None / Connectivity: Bluetooth / Water resistance: Up to 328 feet / Music storage: None